d4n3sh/thedaneshproject/content/posts/2008-03-21-speech-a-more-perfect-union-by-mr-barack-obama.md

 It saddens me that none of our leaders have ever spoken like this 🙁

-If you&#8217;re feeling Mr. Barack Obama&#8217;s speech and want to show support.
-Here&#8217;s a WordPress theme for you.
+If you're feeling Mr. Barack Obama's speech and want to show support.
+Here's a WordPress theme for you.
 Probama Theme

 Source: [Obama08][1]